What You Should Know About Health Care Powers of Attorney

 1. What is a Health Care Power of Attorney?

-A Health Care Power of Attorney is a personal legal document that nominates someone (the “agent”) to make medical decisions on behalf of the person signing the document (the “principal”) if the principal is unable to communicate due to mental incapacity.
+A Health Care Power of Attorney is a personal legal document that nominates someone (the “agent”) to make medical decisions on behalf of the person signing the document (the “principal”) if the principal is unable to give informed consent to a medical procedure.

 In addition to naming an agent for medical decisions, this document names a “Personal Representative” for purposes of receiving protected health information, as described under the HIPAA privacy regulations.
 These regulations provide that only the Personal Representative named in a Health Care Power of Attorney has the same rights to protected health information as the patient.

-A comprehensive document will also include detailed statements regarding (1) the agent’s ability to obtain medical and psychiatric on the principal’s behalf, (2) residency preferences, (3) hiring and firing of health care providers, (4) organ and tissue transplantation, and (5) choice of burial or cremation.
+A comprehensive document will also include detailed statements regarding (1) the agent’s ability to obtain medical and mental health treatment on the principal’s behalf, (2) hiring and firing of health care providers, (3) organ and tissue transplantation, and (4) choice of burial or cremation.

 The simple answer is that a client’s preferences regarding medical decisions – and who should make them – are left to the speculation of physicians, nurses, and family members.
 From a legal perspective, the answer is that someone may have to petition a local court for appointment as guardian.
 This is an expensive and public process.

-No. A separate Mental Health Power of Attorney may be used to nominate an agent for mental health decisions on the principal’s behalf.
-However, many estate planning attorneys will combine these two powers of attorney into one document.
-A comprehensive document will address whether the principal gives the agent authority to arrange for the principal’s “voluntary” admission to an inpatient psychiatric facility (for example, a memory care unit).
+Yes and no. In Arizona, a separate Mental Health Power of Attorney is used to nominate an agent for mental health decisions on the principal’s behalf.
+However, many estate planning lawyers will combine these two powers of attorney into one document.
+The mental health provisions should address whether the principal gives the agent authority to arrange for the principal’s “voluntary” admission to an inpatient psychiatric facility (for example, a memory care unit).

-No. However, A.R.S.
-Section 36-3224 provides a sample form Health Care Power of Attorney.
-The statutory form is commonly used by self-help websites and do-it-yourselfers.
+No. However, ARS Section 36-3224 provides a sample form Health Care Power of Attorney.
+The statutory form is commonly integrated into do-it-yourself estate planning software apps.
 A slightly modified version is available free from the Office of the Arizona Attorney General.

-However, most estate planning attorneys will prepare a more comprehensive document that has been fine tuned over years of use to better address some of the prominent issues such as (1) HIPAA privacy regulations, (2) what events should trigger activation of the document, (3) decisions during pregnancy, (4) reimbursement of Agent expenses, and (5) preferences regarding hospice care and administration of pain medications.
+However, most estate planning lawyers will prepare a more comprehensive document that has been fine tuned over years of use to better address some of the prominent issues such as (1) HIPAA privacy regulations, (2) what events should activate the agent's authority, (3) reimbursement of Agent expenses, and (4) preferences regarding hospice care and administration of pain medications.

 7. How much does a Health Care Power of Attorney cost?

-Typically the cost of a Health Care Power of Attorney will be incorporated into the package fee for a comprehensive estate plan.
-However, most estate planning attorneys will prepare the document a la carte for approximately $50 to $250.
+Typically the cost of a Health Care Power of Attorney will be incorporated into the package fee for an estate plan drawn up by an estate planning lawyer.
+However, a typical a la carte fee is about $250.

 About the Author